Building tree annotation with a spreadsheet

 Hirosaki University

 A spreadsheet consists of a table of cells arranged into columns and rows.
 The columns are normally represented by letters, “A”, “B”, “C”, etc., while the rows are normally represented by numbers, “1”, “2”, “3”, etc. A single cell can be referenced by its column and row.
-For example, A5 represents the cell containing the value jumps in table (2) below.
+For example, A5 references the cell containing the value jumps in table (2) below.

 (1)